timmcginley/Agile/Schedule/index.md

 <a id="part-3-forecasting"></a>
 # Part 3 - Forecasting
-## Week 07 - How to use CURE Framework to unlock all those constraints to make your building more agile |
+## Week 07 - Plasticity: How to use CURE Framework to unlock all those constraints to make your building more agile |

 _Oct 20 2026 08:00 - 12:00_